aabccd021/tiny-cookie-session/README.md

 If the cookie is stolen persistently (e.g., via malware running in the background), it can't be prevented by any cookie-based mechanism, including this library or even DBSC.

-The user is cooked at this point.
-The only solution is to log in from a clean device and log out all other devices.
+The user is cooked at this point. :fire: The only solution is to log in from a clean device and log out all other devices.

 ## Installation